anorcle/next-pages/README.md

-# Build and Deploy Next.js App on GitHub Pages
+# Build and Deploy Next.js App to GitHub Pages

 Use this workflow in your Next Project to build and deploy your static sites on Github